 What is Oyakodon?

-Oyakodon is a rice bowl dish topped with chicken and egg that is simmered in soy sauce, mirin, and other seasonings.
-Oyako means parent and child, don refers to a rice bowl, and the dish is called 'oyakodon' because it uses chicken as the parent and egg as the child.
-The combination of chicken, eggs, and traditional Japanese seasonings creates a delightful flavor that is beloved throughout Japan.
+Oyakodon is a rice bowl topped with chicken and eggs, flavored with traditional Japanese seasonings such as dashi broth, mirin, and soy sauce.
+"Oyako" means parent and child, and "don" refers to a rice bowl.
+This dish is named "oyakodon" because it features chicken as the parent and eggs as the child.
+The combination of chicken, eggs, and dashi creates a delightful flavor beloved throughout Japan.

-This dish originated at the long-established traditional restaurant "Tamahide," located in Tokyo.
-It gained popularity and spread throughout Japan, resulting in various regional variations of oyakodon.
-Today, it has become one of the iconic dishes representing Japanese rice bowls.
+This dish originated at the restaurant "Tamahide," which has been around for a long time and is located in Tokyo.
+It gained popularity and spread throughout Japan, resulting in various regional variations.
+Today, it is one of the iconic dishes of Japanese rice bowl cuisine.

 Ingredients